2003 Kansas City Chiefs season: Week 3: at Seattle Seahawks

+Week 4: at St. Louis Rams

 Regular season

 After beginning the 2003 season 9–0, the Chiefs finished the regular season with a record of 13–3.
-The Chiefs' offense topped the NFL in almost all statistical categories and Kansas City became favorites to win Super Bowl XXXVIII.
+The Chiefs' offense topped the NFL in almost all statistical categories and Kansas City, at one point in the regular season, became favorites to win Super Bowl XXXVIII.

 The Chiefs clinched their first AFC West title since 1997 with a 45–17 win against the Detroit Lions, as QB Trent Green became the first player in team history to register a "perfect" 158.3 passer rating in a game.

 Kansas City concluded its 13–3 regular season with a 31–3 victory vs. Chicago (December 28), marking a perfect 8–0 a record at home and the club's 13th consecutive regular-season victory at Arrowhead Stadium.
 In that win, Priest Holmes set a trio of TD records.
 He finished the season with 27 rushing scores, establishing NFL single-season records for both rushing TDs and total TDs.
 Holmes (61) also bypassed WR Otis Taylor (60) for the most career TDs scored by a player in Chiefs history.

 The Chief's five-win improvement from the previous season tied as the best mark in franchise history.
 Kansas City became the first AFC team to lead the NFL in scoring in consecutive seasons since San Diego in 1981–1982 as the club produced a franchise-best 484 points.
 The team also led the NFL with a +19 turnover differential.

 Nine Chiefs players received Pro Bowl recognition, the third-highest total in team history, while the club's six offensive Pro Bowlers marked the most in club annals.